jestjs/jest/website/docs/TutorialjQuery.md

 to the DOM, we tell Jest not to mock our `jquery` dependency.
 This lets `displayUser.js` actually mutate the DOM, and it gives us an easy means of querying the DOM in our test.

+The code for this example is on [examples/jquery/](https://github.com/facebook/jest/tree/master/examples/jquery)